A blissful escape up the Hudson River, locking through Champlain Canal into Lake Champlain, wishing it would never end.

 The collected wisdom from the Essex Marina regulars was to go to Basin Harbor Club and Resort and pick up a mooring in the North Harbor.
 They are first come, first served, so at two in the afternoon this holiday weekend we wonder whether any will be left.

 Coming into the harbor, we work our way through the various empty moorings, all of which are private, and then finally stumble across the only remaining one owned by Basin Harbor.
-Things are working out.
+Things are looking up.

 Basin Harbor is described in the cruising guides as an upscale 700 acre resort that has been hosting families for vacations since 1886.
 It has 77 guest cottages overlooking the lake, a golf course, a landing strip for private planes, and a dining room that requires men to wear a coat and tie.
-I won’t be doing that.
+I won’t be taking advantage of that opportunity.

 Once settled on our mooring, a friendly guy from a beautiful 42 foot Grand Banks Europa moored nearby asks if I want to go with him in his dingy over to the cove just south of the one we are in to get signed in for the evening at the harbormaster’s office.

 Remember that since leaving Haverstraw, we have been traveling through aging river, canal, and lake towns, each one with distinctive characteristics conveying a rich history over two to three centuries, but each struggling to survive.
 During that time we haven’t seen a single crowd.
-So coming around the point and entering Basin Harbor’s main cove, we are jarred to find ourselves inside an upscale country club.
-We come into the waterfront with its cornucopia of bright yellow, blue and red toys—kayaks, rowboats, rafts.
+So coming around the point and entering Basin Harbor’s main cove, we are jarred to find ourselves inside an upscale country club packed with people.
+The waterfront has a cornucopia of bright yellow, blue and red toys—kayaks, rowboats, rafts.
 There is a mob of people this holiday weekend, none of whom are locals.
 Sharp young staff are scampering about, catering to everyone’s whims.
 On the opposite side of the cove is a quaint, comfortable country inn that turned out to be the main office for the resort.

 Manicured gardens and walkways abound, and nothing looks old, neglected or decaying.
 The staff was extremely friendly and quickly had us signed up for a mooring for the evening.